-Auroch Digital is a leading video games development studio and consultancy.
+Auroch Digital is Bristol based video games development studio and consultancy.
 Here are some of the organisations that we’ve worked with/partnered with/completed projects with:

 From producing, designing and evaluating games, to organising game jams and hacks, and now the rapid-prototyping of news stories into games, we are keen gamers on a mission to share this passion.
 We work on how games can be used as a means of making people laugh, smile or think.
-We are also instrumental in supporting the South West games development community, our work includes organising monthly get-togethers in Bristol and an online newsletter sharing up-to-date news and opportunities for this thriving community.
+We are also instrumental in supporting the South West games development community, our work includes organising monthly get-togethers in Bristol and an online newsletter sharing up-to-date news and opportunities for this thriving community as part of Bristol Games Hub.

 For more information, contact Debbie Rawlings, Director of Operations on debbie@aurochdigital dot com